-This instructable explains how to build the triangle mesh, which we developed for the course Physical Interaction Design and Realisation.
-The Triangle mesh is an hanging art installation consisting of, in our case, xx triangle modules.
-Because the used code is modular as well, it is either you or the calculating capacity of the arduino to determine how many triangles are possible.
+First_Encounter_ is an Arduino based interactive installation, developed for the course Physical Interaction Design and Realisation at KTH in Stockholm.
+First_Encounter_ is a hanging art installation consisting of, in our case, 20 triangular modules.
+Since the code used is modular as well, it is up to you and the calculating capacity of the Arduino to determine how many triangles you want for your version.

 - Milky white acrylic for laser cutting (2mm)